autowarefoundation/autoware-documentation/docs/help/docs-guide.md

     Under Construction

-This page explains documentations sites that are useful for Autoware and ROS development.
+This page explains several documentation sites that are useful for Autoware and ROS development.

 ## [The Autoware Foundation](https://www.autoware.org/)